error-central/error-central/README.md

 ## Development

-Best to open `ec.code-workspace` in VS Code, which has the components in a workspace, allowing you to work on all at once.
+_We reccomend using the VS Code workspace `./ec.code-workspace` which allows you to work on all EC components simultaneously._